KialoHezz/Quotes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Set instruction
+Clone this repository to a location in your file system : https://github.com/KialoHezz/Quotes

+Open terminal then navigate to the root folder of the application. cd QUOTES.

+# BDD
+> To have section of display information to the user.

+> To have Username,Author,date,Quote input.
+>
+To have section to highlight the most  upvoted Quote.

+# Technologies Used:

+Angular/cli

+# Contact-Info:
+HEZZYKIALO@GMAILCOM.
+Phone: +254703701651

+# Licence $ CopyRight
+Quote APP Licence on 2022 and all rights are protected.[MIT]